Boostcom/bl-api-v3/source/includes/11_loyalty_clubs.md

 Key | Description | Type
 --------- | ----------- | ---------
 identifiers | Fields that are set to identify member | Array<string>
-languages | Languages set up in loyalty club | Array<string>
+consents | Definition of available consents.
+Versions are now `''`. | JSON Object languages | Languages set up in loyalty club | Array<string>
 default_language | Default language used in loyalty club and also used for mappings to Api v2 | string version | Version of schema, currently the newest is `v2` | string